carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-2.md

     *   This is the location in the source code from which this operation originated.

 Shown here is the general form of an operation.
 As described above, the set of operations in MLIR is extensible.
-This means that the infrastructure must be able to opaquely reason about the structure of an operation.
-This is done by boiling down the composition of an operation into discrete pieces:
+Operations are modeled using a small set of concepts, enabling operations to be reasoned about and manipulated generically.
+These concepts are:

 -   A name for the operation.
 -   A list of SSA operand values.